Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: Extended experimental evaluation

 As noted in \cref{sec:introduction}, standard HGNNs are prone to \emph{oversmoothing}: as network depth increases, node representations become indistinguishable and accuracy degrades.
 In \cref{fig:influence_parameters}, we study how depth and the stalk dimension \(d\) affect the accuracy of \approach. \approach shows no signs of oversmoothing, as accuracy \emph{improves} as we add layers.
 Performance also increases with a higher stalk dimension \(d\), underscoring the additional expressive power associated to cellular sheaves.
 This stands in clear contrast to HGNN, whose accuracy steadily deteriorates with depth.
 This is in line with the observations in \cite{bodnar2023neuralsheafdiffusiontopological} for graphs: leveraging our Directed Sheaf Hypergraph Laplacian, built with \(d\times d\) restriction maps to transport features between nodes and hyperedges, enriches local variability rather than collapsing it.
 By projecting node features onto hyperedges (and back), the model retains discriminative power across neighborhoods.

-\subsection{Extended results}
+\subsection{Extended Results}

 In this subsection, we report the complete table of results for this work, which were not reported in the main just due to space limitations.
-As one can observed from \cref{tab:results_real_world_complete}, \approach and \light consistently outperform the baselines taken from both the directed and undirected hypergraph learning literature on 10 out of 12 of the considered real-world datasets.
+As can be observed from \cref{tab:results_real_world_complete}, \approach, and \light consistently outperform the baselines taken from both the directed and undirected hypergraph learning literature on 10 out of 12 considered real-world datasets.

+Additionally, we evaluate our method on two real-world directed hypergraph dataset for molecular reaction reframed as a hyperedge classification task, results are provided in \cref{tab:f1_scores}.
+These datasets are the result of the merging of data from different sources such as \cite{ORD, reizman2016suzuki, LugoMartinez2021Hypergraphlet} and are built inspired by \cite{Restrepo2024Spaces}, which proposes a novel way of modeling molecular reactions through directed hypergraphs.
+Dataset-1 contains $100{,}523$ nodes and $50{,}016$ hyperedges, with a total of 10 classes.
+Dataset-2 contains 956 nodes and $3{,}021$ hyperedges to classify among 6 different classes.
+These datasets consist of inherently directional hyperedges as they contain the molecular reactions expressed as set of reagents (the tail set) and set of products (the head set) composing a molecular reaction.
+The nodes' features are built based on Morgan Fingerprints \citep{rogers2010extended}, which are one of the most widely used molecular descriptors.
+We employ the F1-score metric since the data has an imbalanced amount of samples for each class as shown in \cref{app:hyperedge}.